-Since then, the festival has expanded to three days, with the first two devoted to letting craft-beer pros share tricks of the trade—the kind of insider atmosphere that is enticing whether you dabble in brewing or just like soaking up their energy.
+Sponsored by the California Craft Brewers Association, the festival typically lasts three days, with the first two devoted to letting craft-beer pros share tricks of the trade—the kind of insider atmosphere that is enticing whether you dabble in brewing or just like soaking up their energy.
 On the first day, learn about the mechanics of brewing as well as beer trends, hospitality, and branding.
-The second day is devoted to the nuances of beer creation, from home-brewing methods to pairings and the parameters of beer judging.
+The second day is typically devoted to the nuances of beer creation, from home-brewing methods to pairings and the parameters of beer judging.

 The crowd-pleasing third day usually features the Summit Beer Festival, the largest craft beer festival on the West Coast, which focuses just on tasting, with more than 170 beer makers setting up camp outside the capitol building, often arranged by geographic region so you can simulate a tasting tour of the whole state.
 Expect plenty of familiar names—like San Diego’s Stone Brewing Co., San Francisco’s Anchor Brewing Company, and Santa Rosa’s Russian River Brewing Company—but the festival is also a nice way to try more local brands, like Sacramento’s artisanal Track 7 Brewing and very small craft breweries that perhaps don’t distribute outside their hometowns.